jwt-scala/jwt-scala/docs/src/main/tut/_includes/tut/jwt-core-jwt-claim-private.md

 A common use-case of Jwt-Scala (and JWT at large) is developing so-called "public" or "private" claims (and or header params).
 These are functionally no different than "reserved" claims/header params, other than that they have no standard definition and may only be distinguished within your network or niche industry. "issuer", "subject", "audience" etc. are all examples of reserved claims, whereas "user" is a fairly common example of a non-reserved claim.

-Given that there may be many of these public/private claims, rather than parsing them yourself separate from how reserved claims are parsed (see the *JwtClaim Case Class*), you can simply compose `JwtClaim` with your own custom claims that extend from the `JwtReservedClaim` trait.
+Given that there may be many of these public/private claims, rather than parsing them yourself separate from how reserved claims are parsed (see the *JwtClaim Class*), you can simply compose `JwtClaim` with your own custom claims that extend from the `JwtReservedClaim` trait.

 Here is an example where reserved headers, along with a private "user" claim, is used: